Gilead Sciences reports promising early results in COVID-19 trial using remdesivir

 There is no vaccine or proven cure for COVID-19, the virus that began in Wuhan, China, at the end of last year and has swept across the globe, upending normal life in much of the developed world.

-President Trump once highlighted a malaria drug, hydroxychloroquine, as a promising treatment if used alongside certain antibiotics.
+Mr. Trump once highlighted a malaria drug, hydroxychloroquine, as a promising treatment if used alongside certain antibiotics.
 He hasn’t touted it much of late, as studies raise questions about its effectiveness and possible side effects on the heart.

 Scientists, meanwhile, pointed to remdesivir since the start of the U.S. outbreak, which has infected more than 1 million and killed over 58,000.